 How did we get where we are today?
 And what have been the most important FCAS milestones so far?

 First of all, FCAS is progressing well as planned!
-The very first decision to develop a joint European Air Defence System of the next generation was taken by Chancellor Merkel and President Macron less than 3 years ago, in summer 2017.
+The very first decision to develop a joint European Air Defence System of the next generation was taken by Chancellor Merkel and President Macron, in summer 2017.
 Since then, Germany and France have repeatedly underlined their ambition to realise this important European undertaking, which is considered an important – if not the most important – instrument of an integrated European Defence Policy.

 At ILA 2018, the German and French Defence Ministers, Ursula von der Leyen and Florence Parly, signed a “High Level Common Operational Requirements Document” (HLCORD), defining the common expectations and requirements for a Next Generation Weapon System (NGWS) within a FCAS.
 In parallel, Airbus and Dassault Aviation, in their roles as National Industry Primes for Germany and France, agreed on a wide-ranging transnational industry collaboration to jointly lead this ambitious project, with Dassault Aviation leading the development of the New Generation Fighter (NGF) and Airbus Defence and Space as the main partner.
 In turn, Airbus is in charge of Remote Carriers (RC) with main MBDA as main partner and the System-of-System/Air Combat Cloud (SoS/ACC) with Thales.